-It was the eighth over when Azhar played the first really incisive stroke of the day.
+It wasn’t until the eighth over that Azhar played the first really incisive stroke of the day.
 A cut for four off Hamza.
-An over later Banton defended forward to Wiese and lost his off stump.
+An over later Banton played a forward defensive stroke to Wiese and lost his off stump.
 A very un-Banton-like innings of 7 from 26 balls and Somerset were 29 for 1 in the ninth over.
 Three balls later Trego drove Hamza low but full to Finch at mid-off and Somerset were 30 for 2.
 It looked a slow pitch dismissal.
-That brought Hildreth to the wicket where he immediately looked, as so often, as if he was playing on a different pitch.
-His first ball was turned behind square for two and in the next over a cover drive rocketed to the boundary.
-And yet with Somerset at 37 for 2 in the 11th over in testing conditions the initiative lay with Sussex.
+That brought Hildreth to the wicket where he immediately looked, again, as if he was playing on a different pitch.
+His first ball was turned behind square for two, and in the next over a cover drive rocketed to the boundary.
+And yet, with Somerset at 37 for 2 in the 11th over in testing conditions the initiative lay with Sussex.

-The Sussex bowling had been sharp and consistently on the mark and it continued in like vein when Garton, and particularly Jordan, replaced the opening attack.
+The Sussex bowling had been sharp and consistently on the mark, and it continued in like vein when Garton, and particularly Jordan, replaced the opening attack.
 The response from Azhar and Hildreth looked considered, calculated and determined.
 The level of concentration required must have been enormous.
-This was one-day cricket at its best and as the intensity of the contest between bat and ball continued the first of two phases of the Somerset innings which defined the match began.
+This was one-day cricket at its best, and as the intensity of the contest between bat and ball continued the first of two phases of the Somerset innings which defined the match began to take shape.

-Hildreth, as much as Azhar, was now fashioning his play to the nature of the pitch and the quality of the bowling.
+Hildreth, as well as Azhar, was now fashioning his play to the nature of the pitch and the quality of the bowling.
 Runs were mainly scored with carefully controlled guiding rather than forcing strokes.
-Often the bowling did not permit scoring at all and normally forcing strokes tended to result in a lack of timing or simply a mishit.
+Often the bowling did not permit scoring at all, and normally forcing strokes tended to result in a lack of timing or simply a mishit.
 An over from Jordan from the Sea End was typical.
 Hildreth mistimed a pull off the first ball to wide mid-on and failed to score.
 Then he drove benignly through mid-off for a single.
 Azhar mistimed the next ball to the same place that Hildreth had pulled the first with the same result.
 No run.
 Off the fourth he was forced to jerk back in defence of his stumps.
-The fifth he steered gently to third man for a single and off the sixth Hildreth repeated the stroke for the third and final run of the over.
+The fifth he steered gently to third man for a single and off the sixth Hildreth repeated the stroke he had played off the second for the third and final run of the over.
 “Tight bowling,” said a Sussex supporter.
-Tight batting too I thought and the tension of a close match developing in the hushed buzz of the chatter that accompanies a cricket match.
-62 for 2 after 17 overs, a third of the way through the innings and the match perfectly in the balance if the pitch was as slow as the batting suggested.
+Tight batting too I thought, with the tension that results from a close match evident in the hushed buzz of the chatter that always accompanies a cricket match.
+Somerset were 62 for 2 after 17 overs, a third of the way through the innings, and the match was perfectly in the balance if the pitch was as slow as the batting suggested.

 Once, Azhar tried to break out with a powerful drive towards long off, got under the ball, it rose high, the boundary fielder moved sideways and back, got both hands to the ball but, off-balance, dropped it and it rolled over the rope.
 It exemplified the risk of attacking strokes.
 “Made hard work of that.
 He had it,” the comment of the unforgiving home supporter on the luckless fielder.
 When Hildreth drove and the ball loosely looped over mid-on for a single “Somerset are riding their luck,” the comment of another Sussex supporter.
 Somerset supporters must have been glued to the spot wherever they sat.
 This was no time to break a spell or, more to the point, a partnership.

-Eventually the spell was broken as Azhar’s luck ran out. he used his feet to play Briggs, missed the ball and was stumped.
+Eventually the spell was broken as Azhar’s luck ran out.
+He used his feet to play Briggs, missed the ball and was stumped.
 Azhar looked stunned.
 He looked down the line the ball had taken and at the pitch before he walked off.
 “That was the first one I have seen turn,” said the online-watcher’s text, “although I have not seen every ball.
 The pitch seems to have a lot of cracks on it.
 Perhaps it hit one.”
-Somerset were 131 for 3 at the end of the 30th over, the point at which it is generally considered the score can be doubled if enough wickets are still in hand.
+Somerset were 131 for 3 at the end of the 30th over, the point at which it is generally considered the score can be doubled in a one-day game if enough wickets are still in hand.
 Azhar 68 from 91 gruelling balls.
 Somerset perhaps on target for around 260.
-Not enough in many 50 overs games these days but perhaps with this pitch, just perhaps, thought the seed of hope growing in the Somerset mind.
+Not enough in most 50-over games these days, but perhaps with this pitch, just perhaps, thought the seed of hope growing in the Somerset mind.

 From here Gregory and Abell pushed Somerset forward with a succession of ones and hard run twos, scoring off most balls.
 Once Gregory mishit and once a fielder misfielded, perhaps the pressure to score and the pressure to stop the scoring playing a part.
 When Abell tried to scoop he misjudged and the ball looped limply into the hands of short third man.
 Almost invisibly, alongside Hildreth and then Gregory, he had made 44 from 46 balls with only four fours.
 With Gregory he had added 64 in under seven overs and Somerset were 250 for 5 with nearly three overs left.
-If the pitch really was slow then Somerset had pieced together what was becoming a substantial score was the hope which steadily grew, although the old adage ‘you can’t tell a good score until both sides have batted’ was mentioned by more than one watcher.
+If the pitch really was slow then Somerset had pieced together what was becoming a substantial score, although the old adage, “you can’t tell a good score until both sides have batted” was mentioned by more than one watcher.

 Somerset promoted Overton above Bartlett.
 I have never been convinced by such tactics.
 It would be an interesting piece of research to find out how often a suddenly promoted batsman actually succeeds.
 My sense is that the tactic fails more often than it works.
 It didn’t work here.
 When Overton was out for a well-struck boundary Gregory followed almost immediately.
 He had twice driven through the on side, once for a spectacularly struck four and then for two which had brought up his fifty.
 It had taken just 25 balls.
 There was applause and, from Somerset supporters dotted around the ground, cheers.
 When he tried to drive Jordan he lost his middle stump.
 He had though spectacularly built upon the foundation so carefully laid by Azhar, Hildreth and Abell.
 Bartlett, whom Overton had displaced, came in and with a flurry of strokes, including a six over the square boundary and a scoop for four to third man, scored 17 from nine balls.
 He took Somerset to 283 for 8.
 23 runs beyond the halfway estimate.

 After three boundaries from Evans under the ever-gathering cloud the impact of that dropped catch began to weigh heavily on the Somerset mind.
-When van Zyl clipped Davey to midwicket and Overton took a good low diving catch Sussex were 27 for 2 and the spirit lifted.
+Then, when van Zyl clipped Davey to midwicket and Overton took a good low, diving catch Sussex were 27 for 2 and the Somerset spirit lifted.
 Not just because of the wicket.
-Because too the DLS par score rose well beyond Sussex’s total and it was also impossible not to see hope for Somerset in that stroke.
+Because too, the DLS par score rose well beyond Sussex’s total and it was impossible not to see hope for Somerset in that stroke.
 It looked a typical slow pitch dismissal, the batsman failing to connect cleanly and the ball misfiring into a catchable loop.
+Chasing, especially against the pressure of a rising DLS score might not be easy on this pitch.
 Somerset hearts began to beat a little faster.
 When Evans played and missed at two balls in succession, drove one through the air tantalisingly short of mid-on and was dropped off a sharp return catch, all against Davey, it had become apparent that the Sussex batsmen were finding the pitch no easier than the Somerset batsmen had done.